va5ka/Resident-Communication-Hub/README.md

 # Resident Communication Hub
  Power Virtual Agents-based communication hub providing automated responses to common resident queries and disseminate important information efficiently
-Objective:
+# Objective:
-Create an interactive and automated communication hub using Power Virtual Agents to improve resident engagement, answer common queries, and disseminate important information efficiently.
+Resident-Communication-Hub is a Power Virtual Agents-based communication hub designed to facilitate automated communication and information dissemination for residents in strata communities.
+The bot aims to provide quick and accurate responses to common queries, announcements, and other communication needs within the strata.

 # Key Features: